nop33/si/src/content/blog/united-nations-for-the-future-a-collection-of-key-international-texts-for-long-term-governance/index.md

 description: With this post, we aim to highlight fertile ground for the refinement of a shared understanding of the long term, building on decades of diplomacy that has successfully made long-term flourishing a - if not the key
   - formal motivation for international cooperation.
-This collection also serves as a living repository of historical framings, quotes and references for communication, training and research on long-term governance; lays the groundwork for practical research on how these texts are currently interpreted and what can be done to strengthen their implementation by, e.g. clarifying timelines or resolving conceptual tensions and gaps; and eloquently reminds ourselves of the recency of international institutions, the hopeful vision their progress conveys and the work that remains to be done to secure long-term survival and flourishing.
+This collection eloquently reminds us of the recency of international institutions, the hopeful vision they convey and the work that remains to be done to secure long-term survival and flourishing.
-featuredImage: martin-adams-v75yeqjp4pe-unsplash.jpg
+featuredImage: library-of-congress-xpes12kkvug-unsplash.jpg
 authors:
   - name: Konrad Seifert
     page: konrad-seifert/index